Unsolicited Product Recommendation

 I do not have dangerously sensitive skin — I don’t go into anaphylactic shock when I touch latex — but it is sensitive enough that I don’t like a lot of the masks.
 The 3M Aura, for example, doesn’t quite get to the level of “itch”, but I also don’t like having it on my face.
 Conversely, I could wear the Readimask for hours and hours and hours and absolutely did not mind having it on my face.
 I also greatly appreciated not having straps.
 (Headband straps hurt my head after a while; earloops are a pain to deal with when putting on or taking off because they try to use the same space as my hearing aids.)
 The glue also, as advertised, did not irritate my skin at all.

-Because they are stick-on, so re-using them is harder than re-using a banded mask.
+Because they are stick-on, re-using them is harder than re-using a mask with attachment loops.
 However, their web site claims that they can be re-used three to five times, and say that you can put it on parchment paper and then peel it off again later.
 (Their tech support person says that they like to put it on plastic from a ziploc freezer bag.)
 I have not exactly tried rewearing a mask, but as I mentioned in the previous General post, I had to take off my Readimask before getting on a plane, and so restuck the bottom part of the mask.
 It felt like it made a good seal when I restuck it, but I haven’t tried doing a fit test with a restuck mask.

 I have to admit, twice, I did feel a bit of leakage right under the chin.
 The instructions say to open your mouth slightly when applying, which I had a tendency to forget to do.
 (I don’t know if I forgot those two times.)
 I found that if I taped the bottom excess mask fabric to the side after sealing the mask at the bottom, there wasn’t a tendency to pull open.
 The trick was finding tape which would stick to the mask.
 The mask comes with a strip of tape at the bottom (not sure why), and I found I could use that.
 (It’s also possible that I didn’t get it sealed perfectly well at the bottom when I applied it.
 More research is needed.)
+Later: This post has an alternate way of sealing it, which I think is superior.

 The Readimasks cost USD$40 for 10, plus shipping from the US.
 If I never reuse them, then that’s a little more expensive than 3M Auras (which are easier to re-use).
 If you get a subscription of 10 per month, the price is 50% off; if you can in fact re-use them, then they become competitive on price with other N95-class masks.